edumco/python-pipeline/docs/tests.md

 Its a good practicie use a exclusive requiremts file for the testing because these tools should not be package together with the application.

-So we create a second file called requirements-test.txt in the sample aplication folder.
+So we create a second requirements file in the test folder.

 ```python
 bandit==1.7.0